pragma-/pbot/doc/Admin.md

 If neither options `-a` or `-t` are provided then the `pids...` option is required.

 ## Message-history/user-tracking
-Message history has an advanced user tracking algorithm in order to ensure that messages are being stored in the right message history accounts.
+PBot's message history uses an advanced user tracking algorithm in order to ensure that messages are being stored in the right message history accounts.
 The following commands query and manipulate the message history account links.